 Being in such close proximity, both geographically and politically, to the US means there’s an ever-growing urge for Mexican entrepreneurs to enhance their English skills.
 Young adults and middle-aged business professionals are the sort of students you can expect to be teaching.
 Business English usually requires some prior knowledge of both the TEFL world but also experience in commerce.
 You can do Business English freelance, as part of a language institute, with a school, and even in-company.

 Despite the apparent wealth of the capital, the cultural center of Guadalajara, and the glitzy Cancun, there is still widespread poverty – in both cities and rural land.
 There is always a need for teachers, but sometimes there’s not always the money.
 That’s why Mexico is such a great place to volunteer in.
 You can improve the lives of young people by imparting your language skills to them and leaving them with valuable knowledge.
 Accommodation will usually be provided, but it’s best to check with the organization you’ve organized everything with.

 Crime and Security

 Mexico has garnered an unfair reputation in relation to its crime problem.
-While there are issues, the country is largely safe and it’s only in certain areas that the problem persists.
+While there are deep-seated issues, the country is largely safe and it’s only in certain areas that the problem persists.
 The US Department of State asks travelers to be vigilant in all major cities and not to travel to the states of Colimo, Guerrero, Michoacan, Sinaloa, and Tamaulipas.
 That still leaves a vast majority of states completely safe and sound to travel in.